 The quotes I received for the local move are based on all this information above.

-After reviewing the website and services offered, I was ready to call customer service and get a quote.
+After reviewing the website and Door to Door® Services Offered, I was ready to call customer service and get a quote.
 Yes, you have to call.
 Live chats and online quotes do not exist for their moving services, but they are available for storage.
 I also looked at the areas the company serves beforehand.
 Although there is only one Door to Door location in New Jersey located in Randolph( which is 50 minutes to an hour by car from my home in Fort Lee), there are locations in New York that are much closer.

 For reference, The Door to Door Map indicates that it serves New York City, including Astoria, Bayside, Brooklyn, the Bronx, Elmhurst and more.